 What does ATV insurance cover?

 There are several options when it comes to ATV insurance.
 Bodily Injury and Property Damage Liability coverage is one of the most basic options you will be able to purchase.
-Purchasing a liability policy for your ATV will provide coverage for someone you accidentally injured while driving your ATV.
+Purchasing a liability policy for your ATV will provide coverage for someone you accidentally injured while driving.
 Likewise, if you damage another person’s property (such as a mailbox), your liability policy will provide coverage for that damaged mailbox.
 Coverage will vary depending on the amount of liability you purchased of course.
-Be sure to ask your ATV insurance company which coverage level is best for you!
+Feel free to ask us which ATV insurance coverage is best for you!

 Sometimes ATV insurance companies will offer additional coverage such as towing or Emergency Road Service.
 Some companies will also offer optional coverage for upgrades you made to your ATV or even your helmet or other safety gear and accessories.
 It’s important to ask your ATV insurance company about these coverage options!